maxpowel/mapped_config/README.md

 print(database_config.driver)
 ```

-Json uses braces which conflicts with the replacement format used before.
+Json uses braces which conflict with the replacement format used before.
-The json loader repalces the braces {var} for the percent symbol %value%
+The json loader replaces the braces {var} for the percent symbol %value%

 example_simple_config.json
 ```json